pigroupe/cmf-sfynx/README.md

 * CmfBundle : A bundle which construct all the CMF with all managers of the creation of page with blocks and widgets.
 ( management varnish and memcache with reverse proxy, search lucene manager, render ESI, SEO pages, etc. )
 * TemplateBundle :  A bundle which is used to stock all template of layout and others.
+* SmoothnessBundle: A bundle which is used to define a complet admin template with all layers
 * AuthBundle : A bundle which overload the FOSUserBundle with role, permission and group dynamic system, and set handlers for login behavior, logout behavior and failure connection behavior
 * ToolBundle : A bundle which provides tool libraries and services of route and role and twig extensions
 * CoreBundle : A bundle which provides models of classes allowing to work and develop with doctrine (translation, tree, CRUD  generate Datatable table and multi-forms)